8cylinder/chopper/README.md

 *Get to the choppa!* <br><br>

-Split a single file into seperate files.
+Split a single file into separate files.
 This is designed mostly for writing partials for server side CMSs.

 Write server side partials with all their parts in one file.
-Js, css and html are extracted and written to seperate files so they can be then handled by whatever build tool you use, such as webpack.
+Js, css and html are extracted and written to separate files so they can be then handled by whatever build tool you use, such as webpack.

 Given a file in `src/chopper/` called `headline.chopper.html`: